Landslide prompts closure on Denali park road in Alaska - NewsBreak

 Landslide prompts closure on Denali park road in Alaska

-The lone road through Denali National Park and Preserve spans 92 miles (148 kilometers).
+The road runs through 92 miles (148 kilometers) of Denali National Park and Preserve.
 Nearly half it — the area west of mile 43 — closed Tuesday to nonessential vehicles, pedestrians and bikes because of unsafe conditions caused by a landslide in the Polychrome Pass area, according to a statement from the park.

 Buses, the main way for visitors to access the park, will continue to run to mile 42.